refraction-ray/general-notes/lectures/ML in a Nutshell.md

 ### SVM (Support Vector Machine)

 Basically, it is to find an optimal hyperplane to seperate data, which is also one type of linear classfier with supervised learning.
 The aim of the separation is based on the evaluation of distance to the hyperplane from nearest data point, specifically we need to minimize $${\displaystyle \|{\vec {w}}\|} $$ subject to $${\displaystyle y_{i}({\vec {w}}\cdot {\vec {x}}_{i}-b)\geq 1,} $$ for $$ {\displaystyle i=1,\,\ldots ,\,n} $$, where $$y_i$$ is the label $$\pm1$$ of the data $$x_i$$.
 The application of SVM require the data can be linearly separated.
-If not, either kernel trick or soft margin target can be applied.
+If not, either kernel trick or **soft margin target** can be applied.
 See integrated [blog](http://blog.csdn.net/v_july_v/article/details/7624837) for more info on SVM (kernel trick and the formula derivation of optimal problem are included).
 For the difference between LDA and SVM, see [this question](https://stats.stackexchange.com/questions/243932/what-is-the-difference-between-svm-and-lda).

 ### Decision Trees

-Decison trees is just a tree with nodes as the features condition while final leaves as the classfication.
+Decison trees is a tree with nodes as the features condition while final leaves as the classfication.
 It is supervised.
 Classification tree predicts discrete classes while regression tree predicts real numbers. **CART** is the short for classification and regression trees.

 To generate such a tree with least nodes and smallest path, usually we generate nodes from top to bottom, and keep some index the extrem value through the constructing of the node.
 Namely, from the top, we pick the features of the node based on some value evaluation dependent on features.
 Such value evaluation includes information gain , **gini coefficient gain** and variance reduction in continuum case (ie. regression trees).
 For information gain, I have give the formula before.
 For gini coefficient, the value is defined as $$gini(X)=1-\sum_{X=x_i}p(x_i)^2$$.